ecbc0/note-math/item_en/set-theory_en.typ

 + All living things die \
 + Humans are living things \
-+ Therefore, all humans will die
++ Therefore, all humans will die \
++ function the call itself

 Where "all living things die" is a specially constructed proposition